Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 ### Validation
 Each html file was validated using <a href="https://validator.w3.org/" target="_blank">W3html validator</a>.
 I had 1 error.
 I had wrapped one of the divs in the header in the label which controls the dropdown nav in mobile.
 This is frowned upon, so I removed it.
 I did this so that the whole header worked as a toggle for the navbar dropdown menu.

 The CSS file was validated using <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3 Jigsaw CSS validator</a>.
-There was a minor error which was easily fixed.
-There were also warnings regarding the font imports from google
+There were no errors.
+There were warnings regarding the font imports from google, which are unavoidable.

 ### Bugs
 - Bug: The landing page, the hover border on links caused them to visually move.